 GROUP RATES QUOTED FOR

 Group Booking Reference: GM5605

-The below rates are based on prices to date, inclusive of GST and subject to availability.
+The below rates are based on return travel, prices to date, inclusive of GST and subject to availability.

 Group Booking conditions and instructions for members are:

 • Reservations to be made direct with Interislander online at http://www.interislander.co.nz/Booking/Group-Bookings.aspx by entering GM5605 into the group discount code box.

 • Space is subject to availability at the time of the booking request.

 • Bookings are 90% refundable if cancelled up to 1 hour before departure.

 • Date and time changes allowed up to 1 hour before departure without penalty, subject to availability.

 • Email confirmation of event entry to be shown at check-in otherwise full retail fare will be charged.